 Polyphagia (Hyperphagia): What It Is, Causes Symptoms Polyphagia (hyperphagia) is a feeling of extreme, insatiable hunger It’s a common sign of diabetes, but it can have other medical causes, such as hyperthyroidism and atypical depression

-Diabetic Hyperphagia: Causes, Symptoms, Treatments Hyperphagia is not a disorder but rather a symptom of a medical condition It is characterized by an abnormally strong, persistent sensation of hunger that is not satisfied with eating This can lead to overeating and weight gain
+Diabetic Hyperphagia: Causes, Symptoms, Treatments Hyperphagia is not a disorder on its own but a symptom of other medical conditions It involves persistent hunger that isn't relieved by eating, often leading to overeating and weight gain

 Polyphagia: Symptoms, Causes and Treatment - Healthline Polyphagia or hyperphagia is the term for extreme hunger that may not be satisfied Many medical conditions can cause polyphagia, and the underlying cause must be treated for it to resolve